C位

 Center Position / The Spotlight Seat

 C位 (C-spot or Center Position) refers to the most prominent, coveted spot in a group — literally the center of a stage photo or dance formation, and figuratively wherever the spotlight falls.
-Borrowed from idol-group culture where the center member gets the most camera time, it quickly escaped into everyday life to describe anyone hogging the limelight, leading a meeting, or simply demanding to be noticed.
+Emerging around 2018, borrowed from idol-group culture where the center member gets the most camera time, it quickly escaped into everyday life to describe anyone hogging the limelight, leading a meeting, or simply demanding to be noticed.
 Think of it as calling dibs on being the main character.

 Cultural Context